 UIT The Arctic University of Norway

-Located at the edge of the striking Arctic region, UIT The Arctic University of Norway is the third-largest university in Norway, along with being the northernmost university in the world.
-Having featured at the =416th position according to the QS World University Rankings 2021, the university offers courses over a range of subject areas including Social Sciences, Health Sciences, Economics, Education and Humanities, Science and Technology, Social Work, Law, Sports, Tourism and Fine Arts.
+Located at the edge of the striking Arctic region, UIT The Arctic University of Norway is the third-largest university in Norway and the northernmost university in the world.
+Having featured at the 454th position according to the QS World University Rankings 2023, the university offers courses over a range of subject areas including Social Sciences, Health Sciences, Economics, Education and Humanities, Science and Technology, Social Work, Law, Sports, Tourism and Fine Arts.
 Rapidly moving towards an internationalisation strategy, the university aims to be at the international forefront in the areas of Technology, Sustainable Use of Resources, Health, Welfare and Quality of Life, Energy, Climate, Society and Environment and Community Development and Democratisation.

 Norwegian University of Life Sciences (NMBU)

 Spread across two campuses, the Norwegian University of Life Sciences is the second oldest university in Norway, and the only university to offer courses in Veterinary Medicine.
 Formerly known as the Norwegian College of Agriculture, the university offers 64 academic programs spread across seven faculties, namely, the Faculty of Biosciences, the School of Economics and Business, the Faculty of Science and Technology, the Faculty of Chemistry, Biotechnology and Food Science, the Faculty of Landscape and Society, the Faculty of Environmental Sciences and Natural Resource Management and the Faculty of Veterinary Medicine.
 The university offers interdisciplinary study programmes and research opportunities, with a view to generating innovations in the areas of health, environmental protection, food, climate and the sustainable use of natural resources.